-He still has plenty of redeeming qualities, not the least of which is a World Series of Poker Championship title, a lucrative sponsorship with PokerStars.com, graduate degrees in biochemistry and law and a white-picket-fence family life in North Carolina.
+He still has plenty of redeeming qualities, not the least of which is a World Series of Poker Championship title, a decade-long sponsorship deal with PokerStars (recently ended), graduate degrees in biochemistry and law and a white-picket-fence family life in North Carolina.

 And though he may seem an unlikely candidate to become a world-class gambler, as it happens Raymer is perfectly suited to the roving lifestyle of the professional poker player.

 They made a home in the town of Lansing until Raymer was 11 years old and then packed up and headed for Clearwater, Fla.
 After a spell there, the clan headed to Manchester, Mo., where they settled down enough for Raymer to attend Parkway South High School.

-After finally putting down roots, the science-loving student opted to enroll in the University of Missouri where he earned a bachelor's in chemistry.
+After finally putting down roots, the science-loving student opted to enrol in the University of Missouri where he earned a bachelor's in chemistry.
 He traveled to the University of Minnesota to compliment his education with a master's in biochemistry and a law degree.

 It was during grad school he first tried his hand at poker in nickel-and-dime games with his frat buddies.
 At the time, his poker knowledge was still limited and Raymer didn't feel the need to advance beyond the peanuts home games.

 Though he had the initial makings of a career student, Raymer eventually found work as a patent lawyer in Chicago.
 He spent three years with the firm, but disliked the litigation field and took a new job in San Diego as a biotechnology patent preparation and prosecution attorney.

 While in Chicago, Raymer took to the casinos in search of a beatable blackjack game.
 Finding none, he sat in on a hand of poker, and enjoyed it so much he became a regular at the $3/$6 games.

-The newfound free time allowed him to further advance his poker game, and Raymer took his play to $150/$300 games and became a tournament regular at the Foxwoods Resort Casino.
+The newfound free time allowed him to further advance his poker game and Raymer took his play to $150/$300 games and became a tournament regular at the Foxwoods Resort Casino.

 In April 2001, Raymer made his first cash at a World Series of Poker event: 12th place in the $1,500 Omaha Hi-Lo Split Eight-or-Better.
 The following year, Raymer could be spotted in the bleachers as Robert Varkonyi claimed the WSOP Main Event.

 In 2004, after winning a $160 satellite on PokerStars.com, Raymer would be in Varkonyi's seat.
-He made it to the final table with a significant chip advantage, easily lasting until he faced David Williams' heads-up with a 2-1 chip lead.
+He made it to the final table with a significant chip advantage, easily lasting until he faced David Williams heads-up with a 2-1 chip lead.

 At the time, the $5 million prize pool was the biggest in WSOP history.
-But Raymer only saw a fraction of that record-breaking haul; after paying his backers and taxes his winnings totaled $1.7 million.
+But Raymer only saw a fraction of that record-breaking haul; after paying his backers and taxes his winnings totalled $1.7 million.

 He donned his now-legendary reptile hologram sunglasses (purchased at Disneyland a month prior to the World Series) during play and topped his hole cards with fossils that he hawked at poker tournaments.
-It is for this practice that Raymer earned his nickname, "Fossilman."
+It's for this practice that Raymer earned his nickname, "Fossilman."